2006 transatlantic aircraft plot

 The 2006 transatlantic aircraft plot was a terrorist plot to detonate liquid explosives, carried aboard airliners travelling from the United Kingdom to the United States and Canada, disguised as soft drinks.
 The plot was discovered by British Metropolitan Police during an extensive surveillance operation.
 As a result of the plot, unprecedented security measures were initially implemented at airports.
-The measures were gradually relaxed during the following weeks, but as of 2025, passengers were still not allowed to carry liquid containers larger than 100 mL onto commercial aircraft at most airports around the world.
+The measures were gradually relaxed during the following weeks, but as of 2026, passengers are still not allowed to carry liquid containers larger than 100 ml onto commercial aircraft at most airports around the world.

-Of 24 suspects who were arrested in and around London on the night of 9 August 2006, eight were tried initially for terrorism offences associated with the plot.
+Of the 24 suspects who were arrested in and around London on the night of 9 August 2006, eight were tried initially for terrorism offences associated with the plot.
 The first trial occurred from April to September 2008.
-The jury failed to reach a verdict on charges of conspiracy to kill by blowing up aircraft but did find three men guilty of conspiracy to murder and acquitted one other of all charges.
+The jury failed to reach a verdict on charges of conspiracy to kill by blowing up aircraft, but did find three men guilty of conspiracy to murder and acquitted one other of all charges.
 In September 2009, a second trial (of the now seven originally accused but with the addition of another man) found three men guilty of conspiracy to kill by blowing up aircraft and one other guilty of conspiracy to murder, while the 'additional' man was exonerated of all terrorism charges.

 During July 2010, a further three of the accused were found guilty at a third trial at Woolwich Crown Court of conspiracy to murder.
 Thus, of the nine men tried, two were acquitted and seven found guilty of conspiracy charges.